 Saint Paul’s Compost to Zero Waste Plan

-Last year, Eureka proposed a plan to bring Saint Paul closer to zero waste.
+Last year, Eureka proposed a zero-waste plan for Saint Paul to bring us closer to zero waste.
 This plan included comprehensive composting--prevention education along with curbside collection--as well as switching to single-stream, and adding more plastics to Saint Paul's recycling program.

-Eureka Recycling currently collects and recycles plastic bottles.
-Recently, some local recycling programs, including Minneapolis and Hennepin County, have started collecting more types of plastics.
-In some communities, they are even collecting all plastics.
-But, recycling isn’t just collection.
-Are all those plastics really being recycled?
-Or are they going into the trash somewhere else?
+In 2012, some local recycling programs, including Minneapolis and Hennepin County,started collecting more plastics.
+But recycling isn't just collection- are all those plastics really being recycled into new products?
+Or are they just going into the trash somewhere else?

 We are grateful to the hundreds of generous donors—individuals and organizations—who provide direct financial support for Eureka Recycling's leading-edge work in zero waste.
 Our recycling operations are self-sustaining.
 However, Eureka Recycling raises money in order to break new ground on needed zero-waste initiatives.
 Learn how you can donate today!